scomun/scomun/README.md

 ### Hi there 👋

+Don't mind me.
+Just trying to learn some Git.
 <!--
 **scomun/scomun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.